NFL Mock Draft 2020: Joe Burrow the obvious top pick while Tua Tagovailoa trends downward

 20).
 JACKSONVILLE JAGUARS: XAVIER MCKINNEY, S

 The Jaguars continue to address their secondary in the first round and take Xavier McKinney.
 McKinney led Nick Saban's defense at Alabama and has been compared to Baltimore safety Earl Thomas.
-McKinney will play with a chip on his shoulder and be a force in the Jags’ new-look secondary
+McKinney will play with a chip on his shoulder and be a force in the Jags’ new-look secondary.

 21).
 PHILADELPHIA EAGLES: KENNETH MURRAY, LB